-Dried shrimp is another dried seafood similar to dried scallop but is more widely used due to its lower price compared to dried scallop.
+Dried shrimp is another dried seafood similar to dried scallops but is more widely used due to its lower price compared to dried scallops.
 It is sun-dried shrimp that shrunk to thumbnail size.
-It is packed with umami, just like scallops, but with its distinct flavor.
-Again, you need to soak it before use, but the time required is shorter than dried scallop.
+It is like scallops, but with its distinct umami flavor.
+Aga n, you need to soak it before use, but the soaking time required is shorter than dried scallops.

-There are other dried seafood ingredients used in some XO sauce recipes which I do not use here.
+Other dried seafood ingredients are used in some XO sauce recipes that I do not use here.
 For example, you can consider including dried fish and dried anchovies if you like.